moabukar/tech-vault/coding-challenges/README.md

 Protected routes:

-Data Structures: use simple struct for a user, which includes:
+Data Structures: use simple struct for a user and blog, which includes:

 User:
   - ID